 Internal decorations

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
+An area of lifting wallpaper was noted to the bedroom.

 Cellars

 Repair category -

 Notes Not applicable.

 Electricity

 Repair category 1

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 A precautionary check of the electrical system is always recommended prior to purchase.
 No tests were carried out by this firm.